 Coffee—it’s an issue that’s as contentious as politics or pizza.
-You might LOVE a nook in Caloundra somewhere, but your friend swears their local in Mooloolaba is the ONLY place to get a consistently smooth, yet strong, cup of joe aka the best coffee on the Sunshine Coast.
+You might love a nook in Caloundra somewhere, but your friend swears their local in Mooloolaba is the only place to get a consistently smooth, yet strong, cup of joe aka the best coffee on the Sunshine Coast.

-Then there’s those peeps, who order a quarter strength mocha on soy milk, and even THEY have a favourite coffee shop that gets their piss-weak coffee order just right.
+Then there’s those peeps, who order a quarter strength mocha on soy milk, and even they have a favourite coffee shop that gets their piss-weak coffee order just right.

-It’s not an easy feat hunting down the best coffee on the Sunshine Coast but we’ve happily knocked back plenty of cups of the good stuff all in the name of research.
-And so here are, in no particular order (because that’d be ridiculously impossible), our picks for the best coffee on the Sunshine Coast and the spots to drink it.
+It’s not an easy feat hunting down the best coffee on the Sunshine Coast but we’ve happily knocked back plenty of cups of the good stuff, all in the name of research.
+And so here we are, in no particular order (because that’d be ridiculously impossible), our picks for the best coffee on the Sunshine Coast and the spots to drink it.

-Out in the sticks, Guru Life is a must-visit coffee spot that doubles as a roastery and café.
-Dishing up breakfasts of epic proportions alongside their cups of liquid gold, this Rosemount cafe, totally floats our high-standards boat.
-Guzzle your helping of the Guru blend in the garden, and if you really want to connect with nature, get your duck feeding shoes on.
-(There’s a pond on the property.)
+Out in the sticks, Guru Life is a must-visit coffee spot that doubles as a roastery and cafe.
+Dishing up breakfasts of epic proportions alongside their cups of liquid gold, this Rosemount cafe totally floats our high-standards boat.
+Guzzle your helping of the Guru blend in the garden, and if you really want to connect with nature, get your duck feeding shoes on—there’s a pond on the property.

-Based in the Noosa industrial estate, inside Belmondo’s, Clandestino Roasters has to be one of the biggest, if not THE biggest, coffee brand coming out of the Sunshine Coast.
+Based in the Noosa industrial estate, inside Belmondo’s, Clandestino Roasters has to be one of the biggest, if not the biggest, coffee brand coming out of the Sunshine Coast.
 Keeping addicts caffeinated at their roastery, their beans are also scattered in cafes across the region.
 Go here to experiment with different drops and coffee-making styles, and if you like what you taste you can bag ready-to-go beans along with pro equipment to take home.
 It’s like the temple to coffee.
-For reals.